How to Host a Magical Unicorn Birthday Party (Including Ideas & Tips)

 Give guests tails and horns

 Get creative with your party hats and transform partygoers into unicorns.
 You can fashion a horn out of a conical piece of Styrofoam (that you decorate, of course); then glue the horn to a simple headband.
 Meanwhile, pompoms, shredded construction paper or raffia are great materials for tails.
 Don’t have time to craft?
-You can purchase a set, here.
+Purchase a set instead.

 Especially if you’re hosting young girls, have them make their own horns.
 Give every child the basic supplies and open up a craft table complete with glitter, paint, confetti, glue and more.
 Or invite guests to paint their own unicorn and offer prizes for the most creative.